Fit School, Epping: Pre and Post Natal Pilates and Fitness. Epping Forest and Essex family days out.

 Visit the Discover Centre in Stratford

 If you want to see the exhibit, there’s a reasonable ticket price but some parts of the centre are free.
-There’s a fantastic play area and café and a lovely book shop with a great variety of authors from around the world.
+There’s a fantastic play area and café, a buggy park, an outdoor play area and a lovely book shop with a great variety of authors from around the world.

 Or try the RAF Museum